Exciting news: The new Beretta APX pistol was just released for commercial sales in the USA.

 - Capacity: 17+1 (9mm); 15+1 (.40 S&W)

-From a solid steel serialized chassis, to optimized grip angle, to low bore axis, the Beretta APX was truly designed from top to bottom to provide the shooter a solid and consistent shooting experience.
+From a solid steel serialized chassis to an optimized grip angle and a low bore axis, the Beretta APX was truly designed from top to bottom to provide the shooter a solid and consistent shooting experience.
 Almost every design feature is more than just window flair, but instead specifically targets areas to improve shooter comfort, grip, accuracy, and shot repeatability.
 The one exception being the grip finger grooves that will either be praised or condemned.